shl225/paml-final/README.md

 4.)
 Run `pnpm dev` or `npm run dev` to run the webserver.
 It will automatically use the checkpointed GBDT model joblib in `models/`.

 5.)
+Navigate to `http://localhost:3000` in your browser to use the interactive frontend.

-Describe your game using inputs and run the recommendation query to use the model.
+6.)
+On the 'Recommendations' page, describe your game using inputs and run the recommendation query to use the model.

 **Optional**